sudoofus/cifstab/README.md

 For example:
 > 550 /usr/bin/cifscloak

+The .cifstab directory is created in the home (~) directory of the user running the script, the directory can also be overridden with environment variable 'CIFSCLOAK_HOME' e.g.
+> export CIFSCLOAK_HOME='/home/sudoodus'

+This will have the effect of creating the following .cifstab directory
+> /home/sudoodus/.cifstab/

+Alternatively the .cifstab directory is created in the home directory of whichever user running the script.

 ### Mount cifs shares at boot time through systemd
 Cifscloak can generate a simple systemd file that seems to work fine for me on Ubuntu and Centos 8.